kwatry/api-documentation/OAuthFlowDetails.md

 The call to request a token includes these parameters posted in the request body:
 * **grant_type** - always 'refresh_token' for a token request using a refresh token
-* **refresh_token** - the refresh token provided by the iOKids server in response to a token request
+* **refresh_token** - the refresh token provided by the playPORTAL server in response to a token request
 * **client_id** - your client id, found in the partner dashboard
 * **client_secret** your client secret, found in the partner dashboard